alexbol99/flatten-boolean-op/README.md

 # Boolean operations on polygons

-Flatten-boolean-op is a javascript library performing fast and reliable boolean operations on polygons It supports all basic operations on polygons:
+Flatten-boolean-op is a javascript library performing fast and reliable boolean operations on polygons.
+It supports all basic operations on polygons:

 * union